mbrugman67/BusPirate-docs-hugo/content/docs/tutorial-basics/self-test.md

 {{< /term >}}

 - **DISABLE IRQ** - The Bus Pirate disables all interrupts during the test.
 - **ADC SUBSYSTEM** - A test of the analog voltage measurement system and the IO expanders.
 Can the Bus Pirate change between analog inputs, and does the USB voltage measurement make sense?
 VUSB should be somewhere between 4.75 and 5.25 volts.
-Components include the RP2040 connections, 595 IO expander chips, 245 level translator, 4067 analog mux, an op-amp and various passive component connections.
+Components include the RPi chip connections, 595 IO expander chips, 245 level translator, 4067 analog mux, an op-amp and various passive component connections.
 - **FLASH STORAGE** - Try to mount the onboard storage.
 - **PSU ENABLE** - Test the programmable power supply unit.
 Output is set to 3.3volts with a 50mA current limit, after a delay the voltage is measured.
 Tests op-amps, comparator, transistors, FETs and several other components in the PPSU.